 Proving that you and your spouse have been living together continuously for 3 years involves financial documents such as leases, deeds, joint married tax returns, W-2s, jointly-held insurance, and joint bank accounts.
 Keep in mind that if you separate from your spouse–even temporarily–you may be disqualified from applying to become a U.S. citizen under the shortened 3 years of residency standard.
 And if you falsely claim to be living with your spouse, USCIS may deny your N-400 under the good moral character / false testimony grounds.

-If you need an immigration attorney in Boston, are thinking about filing an N-400 or have questions about how to gain U.S. citizenship through naturalization, call me at 617-722-0005.
+If you need an immigration attorney and are thinking about filing an N-400 or have questions about how to gain U.S. citizenship through naturalization, call me.